liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/04-depending-on-a-customized-distribution-of-liferay.markdown

 ---
-header-id: depending-on-a-customized-distribution-of-product
+header-id: depending-on-a-customized-distribution-of-sharepoint
 ---

-# Depending on a Customized Distribution of @product@
+# Depending on a Customized Distribution of @sharepoint@

 [TOC levels=1-4]

-To regenerate the target platform's capabilities (distro JAR) based on the current workspace's @product@ instance, follow the steps below:
+To regenerate the target platform's capabilities (distro JAR) based on the current workspace's @sharepoint@ instance, follow the steps below:

-1. Start the @product@ instance stored in your workspace.
+1. Start the @sharepoint@ instance stored in your workspace.
 Make sure the platform you want to depend on is installed.

 2. Download the